reinout/massless/README.md

 ## Development installation of this project itself

+See https://nens-meta.readthedocs.io , though that conflicts a bit with our makefile :-)

 We use python's build-in "virtualenv" to get a nice isolated directory, all handily managed in a `Makefile`.
 To install: